Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: A Framework for Mechanism Hiding

-The two protocol properties defined so far, implementing and committing, hold also in the traditional protocol (committing even holds there in a stronger deterministic sense).
-We now define a new property that is not present in the traditional protocol.
-We call this property ``hiding,'' and it guarantees, regarding computationally bounded players, that with high probability, (1) before they report their type, they learn nothing about the mechanism except for whatever is implied by its announced properties until then (IR and DSIC, using at most $n_e$ random bits, evaluating in time at most~$R$, having a proof of length at most $L_p$ of this, and having a description length at most $L_c$), and, (2) after the protocol concludes, they learn nothing about the mechanism except for whatever is implied by its announced properties until then (all of the above, and in addition what $M(t,r_e)$ is).
+\paragraph{Hiding} The two protocol properties defined so far, implementing and committing, hold also in the traditional protocol (committing even holds there in a stronger, deterministic sense).
+We now define a new property---``hiding''---that is not present in the traditional protocol.
+In a nutshell: First, before player types are reported, players without exceedingly high computational power cannot distinguish between mechanisms better than if their prior, when conditioned on mechanism descriptions that are consistent with the announced properties (IR and DSIC, being $(\runrandlen,R)$-runnable, having a proof of length at most $L_p$ of this, and being of length at most $L_a$), were almost unchanged.
+Second, after the protocol concludes, players without exceedingly high computational power cannot distinguish between mechanisms better than if their prior, when conditioned on mechanism descriptions that are consistent with the announced properties until then (all of the above, and in addition what $M(t,\runrand)$ is), were almost unchanged.\footnote{While it might at first glance seem that making $\runrand$ public leaks too much information, this need not be the case.
+The mechanism designer can create the mechanism description by including, as part of the committed description, an arbitrary bijection of $\{0,1\}^{\runrandlen}$ onto itself to apply to $\runrand$ before calculating $M(t,\runrand)$.
+On the one hand, as discussed in \cref{re-permutation} on Page~\pageref{re-permutation}, this does not change the output distribution.
+On the other hand, with such a bijection applied, a given public value of $\runrand$ need not correspond to any particular structural part of the mechanism.
+Under a uniform relabeling of $\{0,1\}^{\runrandlen}$, observing $\runrand$ does not reveal more about the mechanism than if $\runrand$ were hidden. }